 Transforms Kleborate output into long form (i.e., one AMR determinant per row).

-Maps Kleborate drug classes to standardised drug class names.
+Maps Kleborate drug classes to standardised drug class names recognised by the AMR pkg.
 This processing ensures compatibility with downstream AMRgen analysis workflows.

 Examples